Liliose-Gashugi/Liliose-Gashugi-/README.md

 🔭 I’m currently working on:
 - Developing and updating a travel agency web application
-- Building and updating a personal portfolio using React and Node.js
+- Building and updating a personal portfolio

 🌱Currently, I'm delving into:
 - Python